 Section 51 of this bill provides that after the review panel makes its determination in the matter, it must serve written notice of its determination on the subject.
-Sections 51 and 52 of this bill further provide that if the review panel authorizes the development of a deferral agreement, the review panel must specify in its written notice a time limit within which the deferral agreement must be developed, but the review panel may grant extensions of the time limit for good cause.
+Sections 51 and 52 of this bill further provide that if the review panel authorizes the development of a deferral agreement, the review panel must specify in its written notice a time limit within which the deferral agreement must be developed, but the review panel may grant extensions of the time limit for good cause, so long as it sets a specific and reasonable time period for such an extension.
 Finally, section 51 provides that if the deferral agreement is not developed within the time limit, or any extension thereof, the review panel must refer the matter to the Commission for further proceedings.